wpbrown/oakproxy/README.md

 ![img](docs/images/highlevel.svg)

+AD domain authentication is often a roadblock when enterprises attempt to start modernizing a legacy system using the [strangler pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/strangler).
+The strangler pattern advocates incrementally peeling functionality out of the legacy system in to a new environment.
+However, legacy and modern authentication do not mix.
+A service running in Azure with an Azure AD security principal has no trust in the AD domain.
+OAKProxy is a gateway that allows the AD domain to trust Azure AD identity.
+With OAKProxy, modern amd legacy authentication can coexist in a single system.

+### Features

+* A single instance can proxy any number of applications.
+* Stateless.
+Can be deployed in a highly-available configuration.
+* Translate user identies (token acquired via auth code grant) to domain users.
+* Translate application identities (token acquired via client credential grant) to domain users.
+* Each AD domain application gets a unique identity with roles and scopes in Azure AD.

 OAKProxy is for bearer authentication (e.g. REST API calls) only.
 If you are looking for a browser session aware (OIDC to Kerberos) proxy, see [Azure AD Application Proxy](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy).

 ## Security